hgosansn/bnc-screener/README.md

 # Binance public api screening

-This repository aim to display binance public apis in a comprehensive actionnable manner.
+This repository aims to display binance public apis in a comprehensive actionnable manner.

 # Dependencies